MairwunNx/SacredUtils/README.md

  * Special thanks to Sha**no*us for testing for errors and bugs and design work test!
  * Special thanks to Keboo for beautiful Material Design library and for help with code!
- * Special thanks to Resharper for the free student license!
+ * Special thanks to JetBrains for the free student license!
 Use this wonderful product!

 # In future